MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

-* New: Add communication test function under tools.
+* New: Added communication test function under tools.
 Used to check for plugin conflicts preventing the MCC API from correctly communicating with your install.
+* New: Added license expiration notice.

 = 2.68 20191115 =